cjdance/Project_1/README.md

 ## Number of room types in 2019 and 2020

 We found that the Airbnb Room types were categorised as 'Entire home/apt', 'Private Room' and 'Shared room' in 2019.
-A new listing 'Hotel Room' was introdced in 2020.
+A new listing 'Hotel Room' was introduced in 2020.
 The number of listings under each room type have decreased in 2020 compared to 2019 as can be seen below

 ```